P-bibs/codap-transformers/README.md

 ## Available Scripts

-In the project directory, the following commans are available:
+In the project directory, the following commands are available:

 ```bash
 # Runs the app in the development mode.
 See above section for opening the plugin inside CODAP.